rust-lang/rustc-dev-guide/src/queries/salsa.md

 }
 ```

-When creating a derived query the implementation of said query must be defined outside the trait.
+When creating a derived query, the implementation of said query must be defined outside the trait.
 The definition must take a database parameter as an `impl Trait` (or `dyn Trait`),
 where trait is the query group that the definition
 belongs to, in addition to the other keys.